Mistakes are a necessary part of the learning process. Embrace them.

 - Understand the connection between language and culture and why it’s important (Korean vs. English examples)

-An Off the Cuff Video About the Value of Mistakes
+Off the Cuff: The Value of Mistakes

 If you view this video on YouTube, you can see explanations of vocabulary and expressions in the description.
 I also explain some of the expressions during the video.
 Be sure to click on CC if you want accurate subtitles.

 - to have a laugh at someone’s expense